home-assistant/hadashboard/README.md

 When you make changes to a dashboard, Dashing and `hapush` will both automatically reload and apply the changes without a need to restart.

-Note: The first time you start Dashing, it can take up to a minute for the initial comilation of the pages to occur.
+Note: The first time you start Dashing, it can take up to a minute for the initial compilation of the pages to occur.
 You might get a timeout from your browser.
 If this occurs, be patient and reload.
 Subsequent reloads will be a lot quicker.

 # Multiple Pages